dtigrett/Python-Analysis/README.md

 # Python-Challenge
-This challenge consists of two parts:  Pybank1 and Pypoll Final Pybank used a python script that determined a financial analysis task using a csv file, budget.data PyBank1 has the following analysis:
+This challenge consists of two parts:  Pybank1 and Pypoll Final Pybank used a python script that determined a financial analysis task using a csv file, budget.data.

+PyBank1 has the following analysis:

 Financial Analysis: